SPL-BGU/PolyPlan/README.md

 I recommending to use ubuntu as an operating system or using wsl on windows. <br />

 ## Prerequisites
-1. Make sure that Python 3.8 is installed and active (via virtual environment or by using python3.8 instead of python/python3 command).
+1. Make sure that Python 3.8 is installed and active (via virtual environment, conda environment or by using python3.8 instead of python commands). <br /> <br />
+For example using virtual environment:
 > python3.8 -m venv .venv <br />
 > source .venv/bin/activate <br />
 2. Make sure java8 is installed and active.